28of 100

 Local tick habitat

-Salem County reports about 70 Lyme cases per 100,000 people a year, the 169th-highest of 210 Northeast counties.
+Salem County reports about 70 Lyme cases per 100,000 people a year, in the top 12% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with Elsinboro Township's local habitat, sets how high its daily score can climb when the weather and season allow.

 Is it tick season in Elsinboro Township right now?